PhilipPartsch/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-As soon as the system has started and the link on a interface needed for a Service Instance is up (server) or requested (client), the service discovery enters the Initial Wait Phase for this service instance.
+As soon as the system has started and the link on one external interface needed for a Service Instance is up (server) or requested (client), the service discovery enters the Initial Wait Phase for this service instance.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_773